Choose the Right Internet Type

 The option for rural and remote Canada

 Satellite internet is often the only choice for Canadians living in rural, remote, or cottage areas where wired and wireless networks do not reach.
-Traditional satellite internet (from companies like Xplore) used geostationary satellites with high latency.
-Starlink changed the game by using low-Earth orbit (LEO) satellites, delivering much faster speeds and lower latency.
+Traditional satellite internet used geostationary satellites with very high latency.
+Starlink changed the category by using low-Earth orbit (LEO) satellites, which can deliver much lower latency than older satellite service when the dish has a clear view of the sky.

 Starlink: The leading satellite option

-For detailed pricing and plans, see our Starlink Canada guide.
+For detailed pricing and plan notes, see our Starlink Canada guide.

 When satellite makes sense